We fund arts and cultural activities through our Community Grants programme.

 Cambridge Literary Festival delivers two festivals a year plus one-off events featuring high-profile authors across the worlds of literature, media, science, history, politics, poetry, philosophy and children’s books.
 A grant enabled festival access for city centre children on low income and ethnic minority backgrounds.

-A charity set up to act as a catalyst for inspiring cultural experiences that everyone can be part of, the vision of Cambridge Live is for all Cambridge lives to be enriched by creative experiences.
+Cambridge Live was set up to act as a catalyst for inspiring cultural experiences that everyone can be part of, the vision of Cambridge Live is for all Cambridge lives to be enriched by creative experiences.
 They currently reach over 300,000 people each year who engage in activities which include: Cambridge Folk Festival, Cambridge City Events and e-Luminate.

-The arts centre where art meets life.
-Junction audiences and artists experience and explore contemporary arts, popular culture and creative learning.
+Cambridge Junction audiences and artists experience and explore contemporary arts, popular culture and creative learning.
 They received a grant for a programme of community engagement projects including activity to engage disadvantaged young people through workshops, events, youth theatre and disability projects.

 Libra Theatre provides theatre workshops and showcases for people with a learning disability, many of whom have high support needs and need one-to-one support.
 They received a community grant to fund activities that will increase opportunities in theatre and performing arts for people with a learning difficulty.

 Menagerie Theatre Company is the leading independent new writing theatre company in the East of England.
 Menagerie received a grant to deliver a theatre project involving a mix of long-term and new residents, multi-lingual and cross generational.